 If wet swales are used in karst areas, it is RECOMMENDED that maximum pool depths be 3 to 5 feet.
 Impermeable liners maybe needed.
 Geotechnical investigations are necessary in karst areas.

-Wellhead protection areas

-See stormwater and wellhead protection for guidance and recommendations for determining the appropriateness of infiltrating stormwater in a Drinking Water Supply Management Area (DWSMA).
-For more information on source water protection see Minnesota Department of Health.

 Soils hydrologic soil group mapping (link to “Design infiltration rates, in inches per hour, for A, B, C, and D soil groups” Table)

 See NRCS Web Soil Survey for hydrologic soil descriptions for the swale location.
 C and D soils are potentially suitable for wet swales.
 Infiltration abstractions are considered negligible in these conditions.